Superfield Approaches to a Model of Bosonic String: Curci-Ferrari Type Restrictions: (Anti-)BRST Symmetries of Other Fields: ACSA

 where the coefficients of $\bar\theta$ are nothing but the BRST symmetry transformations [cf. Eq.
 (9)] on $A_0(\xi), \, A_1(\xi)$ and $A_2(\xi)$.
 In exactly similar fashion, we can obtain the anti-BRST symmetry transformations on $A_0, \, A_1$ and $A_2$ from the following {\it chiral} super expansions:

 In the above, the coefficients of $\theta$ are nothing but the anti-BRST symmetry transformations for the component fields $A_0, \, A_1$ and $A_2$ [cf. Eq.
 (8)].
+We point out that the subscripts $(b)$ and $(ab)$ in equation (60) and (61) have their straightforward meaning as we have established earlier.
 We lay emphasis on the fact that the super expansions in (60) and (61) are very crucial and important as will be clear in the next section where we shall discuss the symmetry invariances.